andyhutch77/oAuthTwitterWrapper/README.md

 * Web application (todo: tested just need to add to project)
 * Mvc application (todo: tested just need to add to project)
 * Umbraco razor solution (todo: tested just need to add to project)

+I am going to improve and refactor this to take in key and secret via app.config and make the timeline more configurable (When/if I get time).